 Thinking out of the box can work, but it's a long shot.
 More often than not, your resume will go straight into the trash basket because you're trying to be too smart.

 Why is this?
 When you send in a resume, recruiters are looking for what careers coach Ramit Sethi calls competence triggers.
 They're looking for subtle signals to indicate your skills and mindset.
 For example, they want to know whether you can follow guidelines, and whether you can work well as part of a team.

 In both cases, a resume printed on purple paper would act as an incompetence trigger.
 It would show that you think you're above the rules, and that potentially you'll be hard to work with.

 When storytellers sit down to write, they start with an established structure.
 Typically, this is the standard three act structure.
 That's because writers know they should stick with what works.
 Having a structure gives them a starting point, and parameters for their creativity.

-When you're writing your resume, stick with the established structure.
-You can be creative within that structure, but you should't ignore it or subvert it.
+When you're writing a resume, stick with the established structure.
+You can be creative within that structure, but you shouldn't ignore it or subvert it.

 The traditional structure includes:

 - your contact details